Mudassir-Kidwai/RoboApp/README.md

 To run the project:

 Clone this repo
-Run npm install
+Run 'npm install'
-Run npm start
+Run 'npm start'